ClaraKellermannBryant/Graduate-Self-Assessment/README.md

 Both qualitative and quantitative assessments should be used to evaluate likelihoods in a variety of criteria.
 Moreover, tools such as Nmap that executes different scans or Greenbone OpenVAS can be used for detecting vulnerabilities.
 What I have currently learned is that cost-benefit analyses which fit in this category are related to consequentialist ethical frameworks as well.

 ## Awareness Training
+I learned that both intentional and unintentional threats can negatively impact an organization.
+Malicious insiders, disgruntled employees, economic espionage, tailgating attacks, increased workplace stress, alcoholism, and illness may contribute to such threats.
+Instead of punishing employees, I learned how to provide room for employee mistakes that they can learn from.
+Likewise, gamification and incentivization are key components for providing effective security awareness training.

 ## Network, Database, and Systems Security